tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 **1. The DNA (Deoxyribonucleic Acid) / RNA (Ribonucleic Acid)  of the Virus**

 The DNA / RNA is the 'brain' of the virus and decides how and what the virus will create more copies, use energy, and infect the host.
-The ultimate goal of the game is to synthesize (create) proteins.
+The name of the game is to synthesize (create) proteins.
 These proteins are what let the virus do it's job.

 Though not important to us right now, there is a slight but significant difference between how viruses with DNA versus viruses with RNA at their core function.